veit/python-basics-tutorial/docs/save-data/filesystem.rst

 Linux/macOS pathname is ``/``, while in a Windows pathname it is ``\``.
-Also, the Linux file system has a single root directory referred to by a ``/`` character as the first character in the path name, while the Windows file system has a separate root directory for each drive, referred to as ``C:\``, and so on.
+Also, the Linux file system has a single root directory referred to by a ``/`` character as the first character in the path name, while the Windows file system has a separate root directory for each drive, referred to as :samp:`{C:\\}`, and so on.
 Because of these differences, files have different path names on different operating systems.
-A file named `:samp:`C:\data\myfile` on Windows could be :samp:`/data/myfile` on Linux and macOS.
+A file named :samp:`{C:\\DATA\\MYFILE}` on Windows could be :samp:`{/DATA/MYFILE}` on Linux and macOS.
 Python provides functions and constants that allow you to perform common pathname manipulations without having to worry about such syntactical details.
 With a little care, you can write your Python programs to run correctly regardless of the underlying file system.

 Absolute and relative paths
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~